 Yes, it might sound exhausting, but it’s a brilliant way to interact with customers personally and build a budget-friendly MVP with minimal features.

-Wizard of Oz is also an MVP type with minimal technical functionality and human support.
+First things first.
+It has nothing to do with a world-famous movie for kids.
+The Wizard of Oz MVP is when users think they use a real, fully-functioning product.
+The truth is that a ‘fully-functioning product’ is just an illusion — behind the curtains, the core functions are delivered manually.
 In contrast to the Concierge MVP type, the human is hidden here, as they operate only at the backend.
 The customers don’t know if they are interacting with an automated algorithm or a human as long as their problem is solved.

 Wizard of Oz helps to evaluate the idea as well, but it also mimics user experience and tests the representation of the solution itself with a limited number of features.